Almaty: 16th–18th centuries

-The Dzungar invaded, dominating the Kazakh people for a period.
-The Kazakhs fought to protect their land and preserve independence.
-In 1730 the Kazakh defeated the Dzungar in the Anyrakay mountains, 70 km northwest of Almaty.
+The Dzungars invaded, dominating the Kazakh people for a period.
+The Kazakhs fought to protect their land and preserve their independence.
+In 1730, the Kazakhs defeated the Dzungars in the Anyrakay mountains, 70 km north-west of Almaty.
 The Senior Kazakh Horde (Uly Zhuz) held jurisdiction over the region.
-During the eighteenth century, the city and region were roughly near the border of the Khanate of Kokand.
-It was then absorbed as part of the Russian Empire in the 1850s.
+During the 18th century, the city and region were near the border of the Khanate of Kokand.
+It was then absorbed into the Russian Empire in the 1850s.